-Fig. 43: Font baseline
+Fig. 40: Font baseline

 - Space character size, in pixels.
 For proportional fonts, the Space character (0x20) is a specific character because it has no filled pixels, and so its width must be specified.
-For monospace, the space size is equal to the font width (and hence the same as all other characters). - Styles: A font holds either a combination of these styles: BOLD, ITALIC, UNDERLINED, or is said to be PLAIN. - Runtime filters: Some fonts may allow the font engine to apply a transformation (in other words, a filter) on characters before they are displayed in order to provide some visual effect on characters (BOLD, ITALIC, UNDERLINED).
-Unless specified, a font allows the font engine to apply any of its filters. - When the selected font does not have a graphical representation of the required character, a rectangle is displayed instead.
-For proportional fonts, the width is one third of the height of the font.
+For monospace, the space size is equal to the font width (and hence the same as all other characters). - Styles: A font holds either a combination of these styles: BOLD, ITALIC, or is said to be PLAIN. - When the selected font does not have a graphical representation of the required character, the first character in font is drawn instead.